sharetribe/flex-docs/src/docs/operator-guides-listings/how-listing-types-work/index.md

 ### How do I update the texts my buyers and providers see for a Listing type?

-You can update your marketplace texts using the Microcopy editor, including texts like the checkout button or help information providers and buyers see in their Inbox.
+You can update your marketplace texts using the Marketplace texts editor, including texts like the checkout button or help information providers and buyers see in their Inbox.
 Note that these texts are associated with the transaction process in use by the Listing type, not the Listing type itself.
 This means that if you change texts for Free messaging as an example, you are changing the texts for every Listing type using this transaction process.

 ### How do I update the Listing type of a listing?